 To elaborate, the parties to a suit may be a plaintiff and defendant.
 Such a party should be the same in the subsequently filed suit as well.
 If there is no such record of the same parties, the doctrine of res sub judice will not be applicable.

 The previously instituted suit must be pending in the court of law.

-Pendency of a suit is the most important element to attract Section 10.
-If there is no subsequent suit which is pending in the court of law, then the whole base of this doctrine will be lost.
+The pendency of a suit is the most important element to attract Section 10.
+If there is no subsequent suit that is pending in the court of law, then the whole base of this doctrine will be lost.
 The previously instituted suit can be pending in the same court in which the subsequent suit is brought.
 It can also lie pending in any other court established by the Central government.